Square knot insignia

 Square knot insignia are embroidered cloth patches that represent awards of the Scout associations throughout the world.

 The Scout Association of the United Kingdom uses a "figure-eight" knot and many Scouting organizations of the Commonwealth countries follow suit.
 The World Organization of the Scout Movement uses military-style ribbons.
-The Boy Scouts of America a square knot made of colored ropes is depicted; the colors are generally dictated by the award the insignia is associated with.
+Scouting America uses a square knot made of colored ropes is depicted; the colors are generally dictated by the award the insignia is associated with.

 History

 In the earliest days of the Scouting Movement military veterans were urged into service as Scoutmasters.
 The first Scout uniforms therefore resembled military uniforms.
 It was common for these veterans to wear their military decorations on their modified Boy Scout uniform — a national uniform was not to be developed until the early 1920s.

 Military tradition dictated that the actual medal from a military award was only worn on ceremonial occasions — at other times, it was replaced with a thin ribbon bar with the same ribbon style as found attached to the medal.
 This carried over to Scouting, whose awards were medals, similar to the military, but were most often worn as ribbons.

 The first country to switch over from military ribbons to a unique parallel was the United Kingdom, which introduced its knot emblems in 1922.